nierja/Ising/README.md

-Simulation of behaviour of magnetic materials vased on Ising model https://en.wikipedia.org/wiki/Ising_model.
+Simulation of behaviour of magnetic materials based on Ising model https://en.wikipedia.org/wiki/Ising_model.
 This implementation is able to determine overall magnetization and material's heat capacity as a function of temperature.